 The warlord Aegidius and later his son, Syagrius, continued to holdout against barbarian incursions in northern Gaul (France) from the city of Soissons until King Clovis I of the Franks conquered and added their lands to his own petty kingdom.
 Clovis' consolidation of power and territory would lay the foundations for the medieval French monarchy.

 The largest, and most successful, remnant was the Byzantine Empire, embracing the eastern provinces of Greece, Anatolia (Turkey), Syria, and Egypt.
-The Byzantine Empire lasted for a thousand years, and its rulers continued to style themselves "Emperor and Autocrat of the Romans"
+The Byzantine Empire lasted for a thousand years, its rulers loftly styling themselves 'Emperor and Autocrat of the Romans'.